 \subsection{Channel Number Effect on Synchronization}

-To understand how the number of channels affects the synchronicity of neurons, we consider a simple three member neural network with unidirectional excitatory connections and local dynamics given by Eqn \ref{SHH}.
-Such a system is shown in Figure \ref{netw}.
-In this example, we assume the connections to have identical coupling constants $\epsilon_{13} = \epsilon_{21} = \epsilon_{32} = 0.10$ and zero otherwise.
+To understand how the number of channels affects the synchronicity of neurons, we consider a simple three member neural network with unidirectional excitatory connections and local dynamics given by Eq.~\ref{SHH}.
+Such a system is shown in Fig.~\ref{netw}.
+In this example we assume the connections to have identical coupling constants $\epsilon_{13} = \epsilon_{21} = \epsilon_{32} = 0.10$ and zero otherwise.

-Because the neurons all start with the same initial condition, we have that $R(0)=1$ regardless of the value of the channel area, i.e. all the neurons begin completely synchronized.
+Because the neurons all start with the same initial condition, we have that $R(0)=1$ regardless of the value of the membrane area, i.e., the neurons begin completely synchronized.
 However, as time passes, the degree of synchronization changes.
-Fig. \ref{DA} shows simulations of the three neuron neural network with varying channel area.
-Although the degree of synchronization for smaller area changes more rapidly than in the case of larger channel area, the degree of synchronization appears to reach the same steady state value and hover around this value.
-From this simulation, the channel area only affects the time to reach the steady state synchronization value but not the steady state synchronization value itself.
-Since changing channel area changes the firing rate (see Fig. \ref{fI}), this suggests that there is an inverse relationship between the firing rate and time it takes to reach a steady state synchronization level (and consequently, a direct relationship between channel area and time to reach steady state.)
+Figure~\ref{DA} shows simulations of the three neuron neural network with different membrane areas.
+Although the degree of synchronization for smaller area changes more rapidly than in the case of larger membrane area, the degree of synchronization appears to reach the same steady state value and hover around this value.
+From this simulation, the membrane area only affects the time to reach the steady state synchronization value but not the steady state synchronization value itself.
+Since changing membrane area changes the firing rate (see Fig.~\ref{fI}), this suggests that there is an inverse relationship between the firing rate and the time it takes to reach a steady state synchronization level (and consequently, a direct relationship between membrane area and time to reach steady state).